Working issues

 - Stage DRI: Lyle, Dylan, and Jason

-Here the DRIs will discuss implementation timelines for the changes.
-This is done on a monthly cadence (first Monday of the month).
+Here the DRIs will discuss development timelines for the changes.
+This is done on a weekly cadence.

-Once determined, a milestone will be added to the issue stating the deployment period.
+Once determined, an iteration and milestone will be added to the issue stating the deployment period.

 Development